Get a place to stay if you're homeless and on the streets

 You need a referral to get into many hostels - especially in London.
 This means a charity, outreach team or council will need to contact the hostel on your behalf.

-Some hostels will let you call them yourself or turn up in person.
+Some hostels will let you call them or turn up in person.
 This is called self referral.

 If you're offered a room in a 'direct access' hostel, you can usually move in straight away.
 Some hostels run a waiting list.